olegfomenko/pg-dao/README.md

 }

 func TestMain(t *testing.T) {
-	cfg := config.New(kv.MustFromEnv())

-	// Creating mock db with sql responses order
+	// Creating mock db with sql responses order mockDB := mockdb.New(t, "test").
-	// You can provide CheckSelectBuilder, CheckUpdateBuilder
-	// or CheckDeleteBuilder functions for checking sql query.
-	// Or use mockdb.DefaultSelect for skipping sql checks mockDB := mockdb.New(t, "test").
 		Add(Entry{}, false, nil).
 		Add(Entry{